DO IT YOURSELF

 Start slowly.
 Even if it tastes good, if you are not used to it, only drink 1-2 glasses a day.
 You can increase that over time.
 Your body has to get used to the supply of bacteria first.

-Also, make sure that your kefir isn't too sparkling, if that's the case, let it roll out a little before enjoying it.
+Also, make sure that your kefir isn't too fizzy, if that's the case, pour it into a glass and wait till some of the carbonation is basically reduced.

 Does kefir contain alcohol?